sudeeprp/rapa-home/contribute.md

 so people can recite and get corrections.
 Example: [Learn Tiruppavai](https://youtu.be/kE6CQO8jhPQ?si=RXn_lFGgxqyjUWqA) is an example of Tamil recitation taught using Telugu script.
 However, YouTube videos lack the ability to listen to you and correct your pronunciation.
 That is the design problem here.

 Explore [Sarvam AI's text-to-speech](https://dashboard.sarvam.ai/text-to-speech), which converts Indian-language text into speech.
+And [Vadghenu](https://prathosh.in/vagdhenu), which does meter-aware recitation.

 ## `ExAge` Agent assisted exploration